 Another reason why spondylosis treatment methods differ from patient to patient is because the term “spondylosis” can refer to several different conditions.
-Spondylosis is an umbrella term used by doctors to describe degeneration of the spine, such as degeneration of the intervertebral discs, or another degenerative condition like osteoarthritis of the spine’s facet joints.
-Unlike some spinal conditions with similar names like spondylitis and spondylolisthesis, spondylosis is quite common.
+“Spondylosis” is an umbrella term used by physicians to describe degeneration of the spine, such as degeneration of the intervertebral discs, or another degenerative condition, like osteoarthritis of the spine’s facet joints.
+Unlike some spinal conditions with similar names, like spondylitis and spondylolisthesis, spondylosis is quite common.
 This is especially true for people over the age of 50, or for people in their 30s or 40s whose occupations require a great deal of physical exertion or extended periods of sitting, such as office workers and truck drivers.

 Since spondylosis is a degenerative condition, symptoms tend to be quite mild at first, and onset is gradual.
 In fact, most people experience no symptoms at all during the earliest stages of the degenerative spine conditions associated with spondylosis.
 Many cases never progress past mild-to-moderate symptoms.
 In cases of mild spondylosis, treatment options include:

-- Anti-inflammatory and pain killing medications – For most sufferers, over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen, or other pain killers, such as acetaminophen, help ease pain symptoms and allow for easier movement.
+- Anti-inflammatory and pain killing medications – For most people, over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen, or other pain killers, such as acetaminophen, help ease pain symptoms and allow for easier movement.
 If symptoms are more severe, prescription narcotic medication may be indicated.

 - Exercise – Strong muscles and good circulation are absolute necessities for maintaining the integrity of the spine as we age.
-By participating in regular exercise, especially activities that strengthen the core muscles of the back, abdomen, and buttocks, you’ll help improve the support system surrounding your spine, which may lead to a reduction in spondylosis symptoms.
-However, no one who suffers from symptoms related to a degenerative spine condition should begin a new exercise regimen without first consulting his or her doctor.
+By participating in regular exercise, especially activities that strengthen the core muscles of the back, abdomen and buttocks, you’ll help improve the support system surrounding your spine, which may lead to a reduction in spondylosis symptoms.
+However, no one who experiences symptoms related to a degenerative spine condition should begin a new exercise regimen without first consulting his or her physician.

 - Heat and ice – Stiffness is a key symptom of spondylosis.
-Applying heat or ice to places that are stiff can loosen stiff muscles, reduce inflammation, and help you feel better.
+Applying heat or ice to affected areas can loosen stiff muscles, reduce inflammation and help you feel better.

-In cases that are more severe, or if the above treatments do not successfully control your symptoms, other options include:
+In cases that are more severe or do not respond to the above treatments, other options include:

 - Muscle relaxants – These prescription medications can help loosen tense muscles or stop painful spasms.

-- Alternative medicine – Acupuncture, traction, ultrasound, and chiropractic adjustments are all forms of alternative medicine that many spondylosis sufferers report as having relieved symptoms.
+- Alternative medicine – Acupuncture, traction, ultrasounds and chiropractic adjustments are all forms of alternative medicine that many spondylosis patients say relieves symptoms.
 The efficacy of some alternative or complementary medicine remains up for debate, although many people who try them swear by them.
 It is important to check with your primary care physician to make sure there are no drug interaction restrictions if you choose to try an alternative form of medication or supplements.

 - Corticosteroid injections – For severe pain that does not respond to oral medications, anti-inflammatory corticosteroid injections between the vertebrae may provide some relief.
-These injections also typically include a local anesthetic.
 Although extremely effective for the temporary relief of pain and other spondylosis symptoms, injection therapy usually requires a series of treatments and should not be administered more than three times a year in most cases.

-If conservative spondylosis treatment does not relieve your pain, contact Laser Spine Institute for more information on how our endoscopic outpatient procedures can help you find relief from back or neck pain.
+If conservative spondylosis treatment does not relieve your pain, contact Laser Spine Institute for more information on how our minimally invasive outpatient procedures can help you find relief from neck or back pain.
 Our orthopedic specialists will be glad to conduct a free review of your MRI or CT scan to determine whether you might be a candidate.